-3. Materials and methods
+2. Materials and methods

 For scanning electron microscopy (SEM), near-adult Phidippus audax were collected in the vicinity of Iowa City, Iowa.
 Both complete animals and dissected exuviae were used.
-Adult and near-adult P. audax specimens were cryofractured in liquid nitrogen prior to fixation with glutaraldehyde and osmium tetroxide, and criticalpoint drying.
-Methanol-preserved specimens of a variety of other salticids were also subjected to glutaraldehyde and osmium tetroxide fixation and critical point drying and examined.
-Cuticle was treated with the ligand thiocarbohydrazide (TCH) (Kelley, Dekker, and Bluemink 1973) in alternation with osmium tetroxide to reduce charging effects.
+Adult and near-adult P. audax specimens were cryofractured in liquid nitrogen prior to fixation with glutaraldehyde and osmium tetroxide, and critical-point drying.
+Methanol-preserved specimens of a variety of other salticids were also subjected to glutaraldehyde and osmium tetroxide fixation and critical point drying.
+Cuticle was treated with the ligand thiocarbohydrazide (TCH) (Kelley et al. 1973) in alternation with osmium tetroxide to reduce charging effects.
 All specimens were coated with 10-30 nm of gold prior to examination with a Cambridge Stereoscan S4.

-A low-power (10-50x) wide-field binocular microscope was used for close observation of animals in the Field photographs of spiders moving in laboratory. vegetation were made with a 90mm macro lens and 3x bellows attached to a 35 mm single-lens reflex camera.
+A low-power (10-50x) wide-field binocular microscope was used for close observation of animals in the laboratory.
+Field photographs of spiders moving in vegetation were made with a 90 mm macro lens and 3x bellows attached to a 35 mm single-lens reflex camera.
 These photographs were subsequently enlarged for examination.
-For the analysis of motion, walking and turning spiders were filmed in the laboratory at a resolution of 640x480x30fps with a Canon Powershot A640 camera equipped with a Bower Digital Camera Adapter Tube (A52B610C) and a 52mm Crystal Vue High Definition +10 Macro Lens.
-Commercially available Canon ZoomBrowserEX software was used for single frame capture from digital motion pictures.
+For the analysis of motion, walking and turning spiders were filmed in the laboratory at a resolution of 640 x 480 x 30fps with a Canon Powershot A640 camera equipped with a Bower Digital Camera Adapter Tube (A52B610C) and a 52mm Crystal Vue High Definition +10 Macro Lens.
+Commercially available Canon ZoomBrowserEX{TM} software was used for single frame capture from digital motion pictures.
 Identification of Phidippus jumping spiders follows Edwards (2004).

-4. Introduction
+3. Introduction

 Jumping spiders have collected and have continued to refine an impressive array of devices over their long evolutionary history.
 Along with other arachnids, they use internal fluid pressure changes to power their respiration, to ingest their food, and to extend their legs.
-Unique, cartilage-like internal skeletal elements help them to do this.
-Along with the other spiders, they are masters of silk, and have adapted the fused rear-most segments of the body (the telsoma, or opisthosoma) into a versatile appendage to support the use of this silk.
+Unique, cartilage-like internal skeletal elements help them to manage interanl fluid pressure.
+Along with the other spiders, they are masters of silk, and have adapted the fused posterior segments of the body (opisthosoma) into a versatile appendage to support the use of this silk.
 Among spiders, salticids are distinguished by the remarkable resolution of their anterior medial eyes, and the sophistication of their visually-mediated behavior.
 This visually-mediated behavior includes the ability to execute targeted jumps, to capture prey or to reach a sighted position, with uncanny accuracy.

-Like the Salticidae, many other spiders, including the socalled "primitive" theraphosids, also have pretarsal foot pads, and/or tarsal scopulae.
+Like the Salticidae, many other spiders, including the so-called "primitive" theraphosids, also have pretarsal foot pads, and/or tarsal scopulae.
 Paired claws, foot pads, and the remarkable adhesive setae (the tenae) associated with these foot pads are not unique to the Salticidae (Foelix 1996).
-If we assume that salticids evolved from longer-legged ancestors similar to the present-day salticid Lyssomanes in appearance, then they can claim at least one remarkable innovation.
-This is the fact that, for the most part, the relatively short-legged salticids crouch and walk on the tips of their toes (their flexible pretarsi), with only limited flexion at each metatarso-tarsal joint.
-The great majority of salticids are very adept at rapid movement, including the execution of jumps, from a crouched position with the legs drawn close to the body.